Best Business Laptops (2026)

 What to Look For

-- Keyboard quality: you’ll type on it 8+ hours a day.
+1. Keyboard quality: You’ll type on it 8+ hours a day.
 Test it before buying if you can.
+This is non-negotiable for me.

-- Weight: under 3 lbs is ideal for daily carry.
-Over 3.5 lbs gets heavy in a bag.
+2. Weight: Under 3 lbs is ideal for daily carry.
+Over 3.5 lbs gets heavy in a bag after a full day.

-- Battery life: aim for 8+ hours of real productivity use.
-Manufacturer claims are always inflated.
+3. Battery life: Aim for 8+ hours of real productivity use.
+Manufacturer claims are always inflated, so I rely on independent testing.

-- Display: 1080p is the minimum.
-QHD+ or higher at 14” makes text noticeably sharper.
+5. Display: 1080p is the minimum.
+QHD+ or higher at 14” makes text noticeably sharper, and my eyes thank me for the upgrade.

 What to Avoid